ConPaaS-team/conpaas/docs/installation.rst

 handling their life-cycle and much more. **cpsdirector** is a web service exposing all its functionalities via an HTTP-based API.

-ConPaaS can be used either via a command line interface (**cpsclient**) or through a web frontend called **cpsfrontend**.
+ConPaaS can be used either via a command line interface called **cpsclient** or through a web frontend (**cpsfrontend**).
 This document explains how to install and configure all the aforementioned components.

 .. _ConPaaS: http://www.conpaas.eu
 .. _Flask: http://flask.pocoo.org/

-Both **cpsdirector** and **cpsfrontend** can run inside or outside the cloud.
+Both **cpsdirector** and **cpsfrontend** can be installed on your own hardware or on virtual machines running on public or private clouds.
 ConPaaS services are designed to run either in an `OpenNebula` cloud installation or in the `Amazon Web Services` cloud.

 Installing ConPaaS requires to take the following steps: